 Pay.
 The new mother may use approved extended sick time following the birth of her child.
 In addition, the employee may use accrued vacation for income during the maternity leave following the period of disability.

-Insured benefits.
-An individual on a maternity leave may continue insured benefits by paying the employee contribution.
+Benefits.
+An individual on a paid maternity leave willl continue to receive benefits.
 The University continues to pay the employer contribution during a family care leave.

 Unpaid leave.
 An individual on an unpaid leave will be billed for benefits coverage.

 Application.
 The staff member must contact The Hartford 30 days prior to the leave.
 Instructional faculty must contact The Hartford 60 days prior to the start of the leave as well as their Dean's office for academic planning.